 • A serious interest in photography.

-• A digital camera with a means to store and share your pictures – a small laptop ideally and perhaps an external drive for backup.
+• A digital camera with a means to store and share your pictures – a small, light laptop ideally and perhaps an external drive for backup.
 If you choose to shoot with a film camera you will not be able to receive critiques of your workshop photos.

 • A good camera proficiency (you must know your camera equipment well and be ready to shoot from the first day).

 • A willingness to take pictures every day for the duration of the trip (so no whining about being tired or not inspired).

 • Being ready to be challenged and step out of your comfort zone – be ready for talking to strangers and visiting unusual places.

 • Being prepared for some rather rough travelling conditions (long train rides ond bus travels on bad roads), eating in local restaurants (cheap and yummy) and staying in budget (but still comfortable) hotels.